vbruhn/Bitburner/README.md

 # Bitburner
-My scripts ... some are WIP ... for the game Bitburner: https://danielyxie.github.io/bitburner/
+My scripts ... they are WIP but work ... for the game Bitburner: https://danielyxie.github.io/bitburner/

 For Github, the file-extensions were changed to .js - this gives better readability.
-For use in the game change the file-extension back to .script.
+For use in the game change the file-extension back to .ns

-Scripts:
+### 27th of April 2019 ...
+NetScript 1 scripts were moved into subfolder ns1
+Use the extension .script instead of .js there

+###Scripts:

 0:  Nukes the 0-Port Servers and starts a hack-script on these